 Lower Extremity Wounds

-At The Wound Care Clinic in the Sydell and Arnold Miller Family Heart & Vascular Institute, we use a broad-based approach to treat wounds by a team of experts.
+The Wound Healing Center uses a broad-based approach to treat wounds by a comprehensive team of experts.

 The first step is to find the underlying cause of the problem.
 Lower extremity wounds, such as leg and foot sores, can be caused by one or a combination of problems including poor circulation, diabetes and other medical problems.